 – Since we’re still unable to travel outside of the United States due to COVID spreading concerns, I thoroughly enjoyed the 30 min Paris and 20 min Champagne Region rides (being the Francophile that I am!), but there are so many beautiful scenic rides to choose from!

-I mentioned this in my first post, but there is also an option to ride on your own terms (no instructor guidance on-screen).
-Our Peloton is in our media room and is pointed at the tv monitor so we can also ride while watching sports, a movie, or even while binging a tv series if we want!
+I mentioned this in my first Peloton post, but there is also an option to ride on your own terms (no instructor guidance on-screen).
+Our Peloton is in our media room and is pointed at the tv so we can also ride while watching sports, a movie, or even while binging a series if we want!
 I did one of these rides while watching “Mamma Mia” recently and it was so fun!
-I picked it because it’s a musical so I knew I’d be amped to move to the music
+I picked that movie because it’s a musical so I knew I’d be especially inspired to move with the music.

 Admittedly, I haven’t taken very many non-cycling classes yet because I’m obsessed with the bike, but I did take this HIIT class on the Peloton app with Jess Sims while we were waiting for our bike to arrive and I really enjoyed it!
 I liked Jess’s teaching style of being motivational, supportive, and positive without being too “trainer-y”.